FAQ about SWOOP

 Participants will have a daily solo experience and there will be a group campfire at night for reflection and sharing.
 Further, participants will cook, hike and share life together during their wilderness experience.

 Who leads SWOOP?

 A SWU faculty or staff member will lead each group.
-Each group will have female and male trail assistants from among returning SWU students.
+Groups typically have female and male trail assistants from among returning SWU students.

 Who can participate?

-SWOOP is open to any incoming freshman who is ready for the challenge.
-Participants must be able to carry a 30-pound pack over mountainous terrain.
-Average hiking days will cover about eight miles.
+SWOOP is open to any incoming student who is ready for the challenge.
+Participants must be able to carry a 25-pound pack over mountainous terrain.
+Average hiking days will cover 4-5 miles.
 This hike covers the most remote and challenging part of the Foothills Trail.

 Do I have to provide my own backpacking equipment?

 No, SWU can arrange to provide gear for you.
 However, those who have their own gear likely will want to use it.